 Information in electronic form, such as on a CD or attached as a PDF to an email, will not be accepted.
 In accordance with Section 4(2) of the Building Act 2004, the plans (drawings) and specifications must be sufficient to result in building work that (if built to those plans and specifications) complies with the building code.

 Applications that contain any drawings or specifications that do not meet this standard will not be accepted for processing.

 Acceptance of professional opinions (producer statements)

-A producer statement is a professional opinion based on sound judgment and specialist expertise.
+A producer statement is a professional opinion based on sound judgement and specialist expertise.
 Producer statements may be used as part of the documentation to support the design detailed in your application, but please note that ORC will only accept a producer statement if it is signed by a Chartered Professional Engineer in a relevant area of competency.
 The producer statement must be submitted using the latest version of the relevant form published by IPENZ (PS1 for a design report or PS2 for a design review).
 It must clearly describe the scope of the matters considered by the author, including a description of the specific components of the building work and the depth of the design review undertaken.

 A specified system is a system or feature that is attached to or part of the dam structure and that is essential to the proper functioning of the dam or to its safety.
 Examples include sprinklers, fire alarms, lifts and mechanical ventilation systems.
 In some situations dam safety monitoring and warning systems could qualify as a specified system.
 Specified systems require ongoing inspection and maintenance to ensure they function as required.

 Specified systems are listed in Schedule 1 of the Building (Specified Systems, Change the Use, and Earthquake-prone Buildings) Regulations 2005.
 If your proposed building work includes installation of a specified system, you will need to provide the following information as part of your application:

 - details of the design features of the specified systems

 - the proposed procedures for inspection, maintenance and reporting